Dpdl-io/DpdlEngine/doc/Dpdl_compiler_documentation.md

 Adds the specified file to the compile set

-Note: This option is enabled only in the full registered version of 'DpdlEngine lite'.
-It will eventually throw an exception in the Demo shareware release
+Note: The unregistered version of 'DpdlEngine lite' allows this option to be used only once within a given execution section

 **`dpdl:-A$Dir`**